-What is covered What is not covered Storage of contents after an event Contents cover If the home in which your contents are contained is damaged by an insured event rendering it unfit to live in, then we will pay the reasonable charges to remove and store your contents until you have found another place to permanently reside or until the home is fit to live in, whichever is the sooner.
+What is covered What is not covered

+Storage of contents after an event

+Contents cover If the home in which your contents are contained is damaged by an insured event rendering it unfit to live in, then we will pay the reasonable charges to remove and store your contents until you have found another place to permanently reside or until the home is fit to live in, whichever is the sooner.

 We will also pay for returning the contents to your home.

 In addition to the contents sum insured, the most we will pay for this benefit for any one claim is 10% of the contents sum insured.

 We will also pay up to the remaining contents sum insured for any additional loss or damage to your contents caused by an insured event while they are at the place of storage.

 Contents cover limits apply as shown on page 32-34.

+Storm damage to pool and/ or spa covers

+Home cover We will pay up to \$500 for loss or damage to your pool or spa cover or liner as a result of a storm.

-We will not pay for: loss of or damage to cash or negotiable instruments, jewellery of any kind, watches, gems, gold, silver or any other precious metal.
-Storm damage to pool and/ or spa covers Home cover We will pay up to \$500 for loss or damage to your pool or spa cover or liner as a result of a storm.
-We will not pay for: ×any amount where we have not agreed to pay for storm damage to other parts of your home arising from the same event; ×loss or damage to your pool or spa cover or liner that is more than 5 years old.
+xloss of or damage to cash or negotiable instruments, jewellery of any kind, watches, gems, gold, silver or any other precious metal.

+any amount where we have not agreed to pay for storm damage to other parts of your home arising from the same event; loss or damage to your pool or spa cover or liner that is more than 5 years old.

-What is covered What is not covered Temporary removal of contentsContents cover We will cover your contents for loss or damage caused by an insured event while they are on your person or located in any dwelling within Australia where you are temporarily residing.We will pay up to 20% of the contents sum insured for any one claim for such loss or damage.Contents cover limits apply as shown on page 34.
-We will not pay for: × contents outside Australia; × loss of or damage to cash or negotiable instruments; × loss or damage while on your person or in transit caused by theft, storm, flash flood and stormwater run-off, tsunami, vandalism, malicious or intentional damage or impact; × contents temporarily removed for a period exceeding 30 days.
+What is covered What is not covered Temporary removal of contents Contents cover We will cover your contents for loss or damage caused by an insured event while they are on your person or located in any dwelling within Australia where you are temporarily residing.
+We will pay up to 20% of the contents sum insured for any one claim for such loss or damage.
+Contents cover limits apply as shown on page 34.
+We will not pay for: contents outside Australia; loss of or damage to cash or negotiable instruments; loss or damage while on your person or in transit caused by theft, storm, flash flood and stormwater run-off, tsunami, vandalism, malicious or intentional damage or impact; contents temporarily removed for a period exceeding 30 days.
 Theft of purchased water Contents cover We will pay up to \$200 for theft of your water supply stored in an outdoor water tank.
 No excess is applicable to this additional benefit.
-We will not pay: ×where you have not reported the theft to the police; ×for theft of water without signs of forced entry to your insured property.
+We will not pay: where you have not reported the theft to the police; for theft of water without signs of forced entry to your insured property.
 Uninsured visitor's contents Contents cover We will pay up to \$500 for uninsured visitor's contents at the insured address if the loss or damage is caused by an insured event.
 We will not pay for: cash or negotiable instruments; mobile phones; jewellery; laptop computer and computer accessories; visitor's contents insured under any other insurance.